jack-li123/WaveMSA/README.md

 * **Frequency Finer**: Enhances feature representation by incorporating high-frequency components as weights into low-frequency components.
 * **WaveMSA**: Seamlessly integrates WBB and Frequency Finer into the Multi-head Self-Attention (MSA) mechanism, forming a WaveMSA module.

 ## Citation

 If you use this work, please acknowledge our manuscript:
-**"Enhancing Vision Transformers with Wavelet Bottleneck Boosters for Efficient Multi-head Self-Attention"**
+Title: **"Enhancing Vision Transformers with Wavelet Bottleneck Boosters for Efficient Multi-head Self-Attention"**
 Authors: Xiangyang Li, Yafeng Li, Ning Li, Pan Fan, Xueya Zhang, Wenbo Zhang, Qian Wang

 Journal: *The Visual Computer*